g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 <br>

 The two worst omissions from sci-fi are social development and software development.
-Banks covers the first so memorably, so thrillingly, that the series is a permanent touchstone for me, even though each individual book is actually not that strong.
+In his <a href="{{cult}}">_Culture_</a> series Banks covers the first so memorably, so thrillingly, that the series is a permanent touchstone for me, even though each individual book is actually not that strong.
 The Culture is actually different from us - even though underneath their society revs our great alien machine, liberalism unbound.

 <!-- Banks was always quite open about how didactic his sci-fi was; it is saved by his inventiveness and psychological realism amidst technological fantasy. -->

 Ada Palmer calls it "<a href="{{soc}}">social science fiction</a>", focussing on soft technology and cultural progress rather than rigorous physics and cool gadgets. <a href="{{penc}}">A pencil is technology</a>.
 But so is liberalism, in some sense. <a href="{{notes}}">Banks was a determinist</a>, and so denied the dichotomy: the technology creates the society.
 "Space minus scarcity implies anarchism."

 How can anarchism be stable, though?
 Banks doesn't say it is: instead it's metastable.
-If your society is a matter of degree, if its only hard tenet is "do what you like if it doesn't hurt anyone", and if you don't need specialisation of labour, you can get away without centralisation.
+If your society is a matter of degree, if its only hard tenet is "do what you like if it doesn't hurt anyone", and if you don't need specialisation of labour, you can get away with decentralisation.

 Almost all of the books center on Special Circumstances, the tiny military intelligence branch of the Culture.
 They are the least typical members of the Culture, often officially not members.
 They are central because their lives lend themselves to exciting fiction and because the tensions of the culture are most obvious there (see Critiques below).